Warm-starting outer approximation for parameterized convex MINLP: Numerical experiments

+The results show that only using the optimal solution is not enough to achieve an effective warm-starting procedure and can even be worse than the standard technique of relaxation since the baseline and rule 1 perform similarly across the problems.
+This confirms the need for warm-starting procedures.
+We can also conclude that the results for rule 2 and 3 show that rather simple techniques can improve the performance when using the OA algorithm in this setting.
+In most cases we need to solve less than half as many MILP subproblems compared to relaxation when using rule 2 or 3.

-To summarize, the results for rule 2 and 3 show that there is a clear potential in warm-starting for parametrized MINLPs since it can improve the performance when using the OA algorithm in this setting.
-Depending on the structure of the problem, the effectiveness varies with the most performance gain observed the integer part of the optimal solution remain constant for several parameter values.
+Depending on the structure of the problem, the effectiveness varies with the most performance gain observed when the integer part of the optimal solution remains constant for several parameter values.
 On the downside, the size of the MILP subproblem can grow, most noticeably when using rule 2 since it is, in some cases, collecting many cuts that are no longer useful.
-The comparison with the size of the presolved problem show that in some cases, most noticeably for the biobjective problems, this can potentially be handled by cut selection.
+The comparison with the size of the presolved problem shows that in some cases, most noticeably for the biobjective problems, this can potentially be handled by cut selection.